 The Municipal Bond Women’s Club of New York was founded in 1948 by eight women who were all employed in the Municipal Bond profession.
-Membership today is comprised of Active, Associate and Honorary members and includes people in all phases of the business.
+Membership today is comprised of Active and Honorary members and includes people in all phases of the business.

 Constitution and By-Laws

 Amended November 1987, June 1996 and December 2018

 The following charter members comprised the founding Board of Governors:

 President Sybil Gordon

 Treasurer V. Ronnie Smith

 Governors Marion Ford